 While estate planning is discussed separately, each real estate transaction impacts estate planning and potential probate issues.
 For example, the deed may transfer title to a single Purchaser, Joint Tenants or Tenants in Common, each with different results in the event of an owner’s death.
 Berg Myers can review real estate transactions from the perspective of estate planning needs and provide appropriate assistance.

 real estate specialist

-Nelson Berg, the founding Partner, has been a Real Property Law Specialist since the program was created by the Minnesota State Bar Association (MSBA) in 1989.
+Nelson Berg, the founding Partner, was one of the first Real Property Law Specialists certified when the program was created by the Minnesota State Bar Association (MSBA) in 1989.
 “Specialist” certification helps prospective clients identify an attorney who has demonstrated knowledge and experience in a specific field.
 Certification is earned by successfully completing an examination that tests knowledge of the substantive law and ethics involved in many areas of real estate law.
 Real Property Law Specialists are required to have a substantial amount of experience in real property matters and take additional continuing legal education courses in this area of law.
-A Certified Specialist must be recertified every six years and meet compliance standards annually.
+A Certified Specialist must be re-certified every six years and meet compliance standards annually.
 Although Mr. Berg has officially retired, he retains Of Counsel status at our firm, he remains involved in our real estate matters on a regular basis.